REST client examples

 In real world those steps are performed by the ‘device agent’.

-Step one is performed just once, when the device is connected to Cumulocity IoT for the first time.
+Step one is performed just once, when the device is connected to Cumulocity for the first time.

 After that, actions related to that device can be performed by referencing the device by an internal ID which is returned when executing this step.